eclipse-pass/pass-documentation/community/developer-guidelines.md

 ### UI

 * When testing the UI it is helpful to run [Ember locally for faster iteration](https://github.com/eclipse-pass/main/blob/main/docs/dev/running-pass-ui-on-your-host-machine.md).
-* Include unit test when you can, such as when functions don't interact with rendering.
+* Include a unit test when you can, such as when functions don't interact with rendering.
 Otherwise, utilize component integration or ember application/acceptance tests where rendering is involved - this is what ember is best at.
 * [Pass-ui](https://github.com/eclipse-pass/pass-ui) is heavy on integration/application tests because it's rendering heavy and much of the business logic is in the back end.
 * If you write an encapsulated piece of UI like a component, that component should have at least 1 integration test.
 * Application level testing is done with mocked data using Mirage.
 This needs to be updated diligently, so it doesn't fall out of sync with the real back end.
-If you are updating the API in a way that changes the contract with pass-ui, please at least create an issue for updating the UI mocking to accommodate these changes.
+If you are updating the API in a way that changes the contract with pass-ui, please create an issue for updating the UI mocking to accommodate these changes.
 * At least one test should be added for bug fixes to prevent regression.
 * The [pass-acceptance-testing](https://github.com/eclipse-pass/pass-acceptance-testing) acceptance tests are run frequently and can aid in making sure the UI application testing mocked responses are appropriate.
 * Ember provides a set of very helpful libraries to assist in testing UI components.
 It is best practice to use these helpers rather than inventing your own where possible: